 May contain errors — check source documents for definitive information.

-The Meat (Information About Method of Killing) Bill would require meat producers, suppliers and retailers to clearly show on products whether the animal was killed in accordance with religious rites without prior stunning.
-It would also require the Secretary of State to collect and publish information about meat slaughtered in this way, aiming to increase transparency about how meat is produced.
+The Meat (Information About Method of Killing) Bill would require meat producers, suppliers and retailers to clearly indicate on meat whether the animal was killed in accordance with religious rites without prior stunning.
+It would also require the Secretary of State to collect and publish information about meat slaughtered in this way.
+The aim is to give consumers clearer information about how meat was killed and to publish relevant data.

-The bill is at the second reading stage in the House of Commons.
-If it progresses, it would move to Committee stage and subsequent readings.
+The bill is at the second reading in the House of Commons; if it progresses, it would move to further stages such as committee stage.

 Generated 21 February 2026